About us

 Plus icon

-We’ll teach your child and you playful and age-appropriate ways to develop an intuitive, musical connection to your body, breath and movement.
+In each class or workshop you'll learn songs, rhymes, and musical games.
+Through these materials, your child will also discover playful and age-appropriate ways to express themselves and develop an intuitive, musical connection to their body, breath and movement.

 What concepts do you teach?